jrnold/r4ds-exercise-solutions/docs/visualize.md

 \begin{center}\includegraphics[width=0.7\linewidth]{visualize_files/figure-latex/unnamed-chunk-50-1} \end{center}

-you end up with a multi-doughnut chart
+and apply polar coordinates to it, you end up with a multi-doughnut chart,

 ```r
 ggplot(data = diamonds) +